MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 that have similar purposes.

-Though sold separately, Microsoft Dynamics GP modules integrate with one another automatically when they’re installed.
+Though sold separately, Microsoft Dynamics GP modules integrate with one another automatically when they're installed.
 In an integrated system, the boundaries between modules are erased—information entered in one module is shared with all the other modules.
 Perhaps the most important benefit of integration is that transactions can be posted from one module to another, automatically updating